 All aboard!
-Embark on a journey from the Animal Kingdom’s bustling Africa section to the park’s secluded Rafiki’s Planet Watch area, home to the Conservation Station and the Affection Section, via this vintage steam train.
+Embark on a journey from the Animal Kingdom’s bustling Africa section to the park’s secluded Rafiki’s Planet Watch area, home to the Conservation Station and the Affection Section, via the Wildlife Express Train.

 Opening Day: April 22, 1998